DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/data-query/log.md

 1. Use logical operators (AND, OR, NOT, "") to query multiple keywords.
 For example: keyword1 AND (keyword2 OR keyword3) NOT keyword4.
 2. Use a tilde (~) for fuzzy queries.
 You can optionally specify a parameter after the "~" to control the similarity of the fuzzy query.
 If not specified, it defaults to 0.5.
 For example: error~.
 3. Use wildcards (*, ?) as single-character placeholders to match any character.
 4. Use square brackets [ ] or curly braces { } for range queries.
 Square brackets [ ] represent a closed interval and include the boundary values.
 Curly braces { } represent an open interval and exclude the boundary values.
-Range queries are applicable only to fields that can be sorted, such as numeric fields, date fields, etc. For example: timestamp:[2022-01-01 TO 2022-01-31].
+Range queries are applicable only to fields that can be sorted, such as numeric fields and date fields.
+For example `timestamp:[2022-01-01 TO 2022-01-31]`.
 5. For more information, please refer to the [Lucene Syntax Explanation](../../reference/lucene.md).

 ## View log context